-Reclaimed wood has been described as bringing a ‘homey yet raw feel to a space’, with rough rustic charm.
-Reclaimed wood comes packed with visually interesting whorls and knots, and in a variety of matching and pleasant colours that are similar enough to not clash, making it almost the perfect material for feature walls.
+Reclaimed wood has been described as bringing a ‘homey yet raw feel to space’, with rough rustic charm.
+Reclaimed wood comes packed with visually interesting whorls and knots and in a variety of matching and pleasant colours that are similar enough to not clash, making it almost the perfect material for feature walls.

 8. COLOUR WASHING

 Colour washing, or painting a wall with watercolours, create a unique look every time that you do it.
 Some, like the image above, evokes an image of a forest tree-line at dusk or dawn, while others go for sea blues or fire reds.
 Colour washed walls look best in a well-lit room, but can work against the dark in very specific conditions.

 9. COLOUR WASHING (AGAIN!)

 Image via Sfgirlbybay

 Colour washing can get a little more artsy, too.
 This piece works well against the room it’s in by contrasting with the light-coloured sofa and floor, but also accentuating the throw pillows.

 Black feature walls are somewhat ‘in’ right now.
 They work well against a variety of colours (green here, with white, purple, and red highlights) and backdrops.
 Just be careful where you decide to paint a black wall in Australia, as it is a very heat-retaining colour – choose wisely!